‘Young And The Restless’ Spoilers: Ashley Goes After Ravi, Scott Dates Sharon, Adam’s Return Possible?

 — Young and Restless (@YandR_CBS) April 18, 2017

-The Young and the Restless spoilers hint that Billy will drop by Phyllis’ place after seeing her phone lying around at Crimson Lights.
-One thing leads to another and there’s bound to be a lot of heat between these two.
+Young and the Restless spoilers hint that Billy will drop by Phyllis’ place after seeing her phone lying around at Crimson Lights.
+One thing leads to another, and there’s bound to be a lot of heat between these two.
 While Billy thinks his relationship with Victoria is beyond repair, spoilers suggest that Victoria will feel the need to apologize for her cruel words.

 Ashley’s Hook Ups

-The Young and the Restless spoilers for this week hint Ashley (Eileen Davidson) will try hooking up with (Abhi Sinha).
+Young and the Restless spoilers for this week hint Ashley (Eileen Davidson) will try hooking up with (Abhi Sinha).
 It seems that the lady is still unable to make up her mind about boy toy Ravi.

 Traci (Beth Maitland) will meet Ashley in New York.
 While the two are catching up, Ravi will drop by.
 Right after the geek exits with a promise of receiving Traci’s latest novel, Traci points out that Ashley seems attracted to Ravi.
-The Young and the Restless spoiler suggest that Traci will encourage Ashley to have fun.
+Young and the Restless spoiler suggest that Traci will encourage Ashley to have fun.
 Ashley will casually inform Traci that she is heading out with Ravi.

 While some fans are excited to see where this hookup is headed, shippers of the couple are bound for disappointment.
 Ashley and Ravi will not be each other’s happily ever after.
-Prior The Young and the Restless spoilers teased Ashley will find date a handsome stranger who sports a beard.
+Prior Young and the Restless spoilers teased that Ashley will find date a handsome stranger who sports a beard.

 Unexpected Encounters

 Scott and Phyllis are clear on one thing – they should stay friends.
 Scott will also mention that he has his eyes on someone else and this person could be Sharon.
-The Young and the Restless spoilers tease that Scott will ask Sharon to go out with him.
-The chemistry between the two is just too good that no one can stop them from going together to watch a movie even an awkward encounter.
+Young and the Restless spoilers from Celeb Dirty Laundry tease that Scott will ask Sharon to go out with him.
+The chemistry between the two is just too good that no one can stop them from going together to watch a movie even after an awkward encounter.

-The Young and the Restless spoilers suggest that Scott and Sharon will run into Mariah and Kevin while out on a date.
+Young and the Restless spoilers suggest that Scott and Sharon will run into Mariah and Kevin while out on a date.
 Mariah is trying to cheer up Kevin.
 It appears that Mariah could become a bigger distraction than he expected.

 Adam’s Return

 Now that everything is out in the open, the door is open for Adam’s return.
 Michael Muhney could still return to play the role although there are differing opinions on this matter.
-There is still no concrete word on whether Adam Newman will make a comeback in The Young and the Restless or not.
+There is still no concrete word on whether Adam Newman will make a comeback on Young and the Restless.
 However, Y&R is trying to resolve loose ends involving his character.

 On yesterday’s #YR, Faith and Victor have a moment.
 WATCH THE CLIP: https://t.co/aowqfWL7jy pic.twitter.com/66FRgUDQWO